TerryV8/click-count/docs/docker_compose.md

 ```

 If you have localhost access to your host (i.e., you do not use a remote solution to deploy Docker), point your browser to http://0.0.0.0:5000, http://127.0.0.1:5000, or http://localhost:5000.
 On a Mac, you need to use docker-machine ip MACHINE_VM to get your Docker host’s IP address (then use that address like http://MACHINE_IP:5000 to access your web page).
 If you do use a remote host, simply use that IP address and append :5000 to the end.

+Docker Compose brings each container up at once in parallel.